Vettabase/awesome-mariadb/README.md

 in that case we at least checked the documentation and the website for MariaDB support.
 When unsure, we also take a look at the source code.

-Whenever relevant, we indicate if a project is FLOSS software, proprietary doanloadble software, or a cloud service.
+Whenever relevant, we indicate if a project is FLOSS software (Free/Libre Open Source Software), proprietary downloadable software, or a cloud service.
 When appropriate, we also indicate the supported platforms or programming language.
 These aspects are often very important when you're looking for software that solves a problem.

 **Provide a List of Open Source Resources that Have Problems with MariaDB**